 Regardless of your motivation or tactics, the core is the base of your fitness!
 It’s not just about toning your tummy (though if that’s your goal, get it!)—you could say that core strength is at the core of it all.

 Looking to build up your core strength? fit52 offers full-body workouts that can be completed in as little as 30 minutes.
-Download fit52 now on the App Store—and start with a free trial.
+Download fit52 now.